The Rings of Saturn: Title

 The title of the book may be associated with thematic content contained in the two passages – one appearing as part of the book's epigraph, the other in the fourth chapter, which mentions Saturn – hinting at both astronomical and mythological associations for Sebald's use of the word:

 The rings of Saturn consist of ice crystals and probably meteorite particles describing circular orbits around the planet's equator.
 In all likelihood these are fragments of a former moon that was too close to the planet and was destroyed by its tidal effect.

-As I sat there in Southwold overlooking the German Ocean, I sensed a quite clearly the earth's slow turning into the dark.
+As I sat there in Southwold overlooking the German Ocean, I sensed quite clearly the earth's slow turning into the dark.
 The huntsmen are up in America, wrote Thomas Browne in the Garden of Cyrus and they are already past their first sleep in Persia.
 The shadow of the night is drawn like a black veil across the earth, and since almost all creatures, from one meridian to the next, lie down after the sun has set, so, he continues, one might, in following the setting sun, see on our globe nothing but prone bodies, row upon row, as if leveled by the scythe of Saturn – an endless graveyard for a humanity struck by falling sickness.